Our founding connection to the Civic Design Center in Nashville keeps us engaged in urban design for the state’s capital.

-Most recently, students faced a real-life problem of identifying a potential site for a new Amazon headquarters in Nashville, a city that is experiencing challenges with its exciting growth.
+Recently, students faced a real-life problem of identifying a potential site for a new Amazon headquarters in Nashville, a city that is experiencing challenges with its exciting growth.
 Nashville was on the short list for the Amazon HQ2, and students’ design proposals incorporated residential and commercial property on a multi-acre site near downtown.

 In 2000, now-Prof. Emeritus Mark Schimmenti and other key stakeholders founded the center to engage many voices to elevate the quality of Nashville’s built environment.
 Prof. Schimmenti served as the first design director, and in 2004, Prof. Davis assumed the role while continuing his faculty duties in Knoxville.
-Deeper still, alumnus Gary Gaston serves at the executive director for NCDC, hosting our studios and mentoring college interns.
+Deeper still, alumnus Gary Gaston serves at the executive director for CDC, hosting our studios and mentoring college interns.

 Prof. Davis’s studios are not theoretical.
 Students in these studios attack real issues in Nashville.